 Code maintenance is generally viewed as a separate task in the development lifecycle.
-The hard work of designing and implementing the product has been performed, and although software test did their best to get in the way and kept finding issues the program, the product shipped.
+The hard work of designing and implementing the product has been performed, and although software tests did their best to get in the way and kept finding issues with the program, the product shipped.
 Now comes the maintenance.
-Lets move our best engineers to the next product, and the junior engineers will maintain this product, indefinitely.
+Let's move our best engineers to the next product, and the junior engineers will maintain this product, indefinitely.
 While I am being a bit facetious and completely sarcastic, this pattern seems to occur frequently in our industry.
 This attitude towards software code maintenance actually sets up the product for failure down the road.

 Software Maintenance is a Misnomer

 I first learned of this idea in Bjarne Stroustrup's book, The C++ Programming Language, Special Edition.
 Software is not like hardware in that it has physical parts that can wear out and must be replaced.
 Software is an abstract idea that one or more programmers have expressed in a way the computer will understand.
 The fact is, any change to software becomes an act of re-engineering.
 Some changes can be rather simple, and others are quite challenging.
 To make any type of change to a software application is more like replacing a component in the design and manufacturing of an electrical device, such as a phone.

 A straight-forward example of a hardware design change would be replacing an unreliable capacitor with a similar capacitor from a more reliable manufacturer.
 A more challenging modification would be something such as including a larger battery for a device that has no space left inside the case.
 The components in the case may need to be re-engineered, or the case may need to be made larger.
 Either solution requires much more work than simply using the larger battery.
 This will surely require a bit of re-engineering of the original product in order to simply fix a hardware defect, or add a small upgrade.